Yn Chruinnaght: Inter-Celtic festival

 Whereas Cruinnaght Vanninagh Ashoonagh had been a festival only of Manx culture, Mona Douglas conceived Yn Chruinnaght in its modern form as an inter-Celtic festival, giving an opportunity for the six Celtic nations of the Isle of Man, Brittany, Ireland, Scotland, Wales and Cornwall to participate.
-Mona Douglas was particularly pleased to receive official recognition for Yn Chruinnaght from Oireachtas na Gaeilge in Ireland, Gorsedd y Beirdd and Yr Eisteddfod Genedlaethol in Wales and An Mod in Scotland.
+Mona Douglas was particularly pleased to receive official recognition for Yn Chruinnaght from Oireachtas na Gaeilge in Ireland, Gorsedd y Beirdd and Yr Eisteddfod Genedlaethol in Wales and Am Mòd in Scotland.

-Events have been held throughout the Island as part of Yn Chruinnaght, but the main focus from 1978 to 2006 was the town of Ramsey.
+Events have been held throughout the island as part of Yn Chruinnaght, but the main focus from 1978 to 2006 was the town of Ramsey.
 The relationship of Yn Chruinnaght with Ramsey has been an important factor over the years.
 The festival enjoyed venues and facilities throughout the town, including a variety of hotels and the Town Hall, various churches and even the livestock mart.
 As many of these venues and facilities ceased to be available, a marquee became a feature of the festival.
 However, with the usual plot in Ramsey for a marquee no longer available in 2007, Yn Chruinnaght had to reconsider its siting.
 In 2007, the main focus moved to the Centenary Centre in Peel.

 The development of traditional arts in the Isle of Man has continued apace since the late 1960s.
 Mona Douglas recognised that the energy associated with it could be harnessed to revive Yn Chruinnaght.
 Further development would undoubtedly have taken place in its own way.
 However, Yn Chruinnaght has provided a focus for thinking about and arranging traditional music, and has been the spur for new creative work drawing on traditional themes.